Updated: 7/1/2018 | July 1st, 2018

 Royal Botanical Garden

-Reina Sofía – This museum houses Madrid’s best collection of modern art.
+This museum houses Madrid’s best collection of modern art.
 It includes many of Pablo Picasso’s big works as well as art by Miró, Kandinsky, Dalí, and Bacon.
-You can get free admission from Monday to Saturday from 7pm to 9pm and Sundays from 1:30pm to 7pm.
+You can get free admission from on Monday, Wednesday-Saturday from 7pm to 9pm and Sundays from 1:30pm to 7pm.
 Tickets are 10 euros but are only 8 euros if you buy online in advance!

 El Retiro Park

 Madrid’s main park, this is the perfect place to wander and relax on a beautiful day.
 There’s a large lake for those interested in hiring a boat and a lot of walking paths and lawns to lie out on.
 You can also visit a monument to the victims of the Madrid 3/11 terrorist bombings as well as the famous Crystal Palace (it’s made completely out of glass) that features a rotating collection of art exhibits.